top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_0_5_rc_control.md

 change.
 In order to check whether your system meets all the requirements for running the software and install all the missing packages (if any), we can run the following script:

+Comment: You need to install pip before doing this: (pip install -U pip setuptools)

     duckiebot $ cd ~/duckietown
     duckiebot $ /bin/bash ./dependencies_since_image.sh